-- lower operating income from our Chemicals Segment in 2021 compared to 2020, slightly offset by higher operating income from our Component Products Segment; and - lower operating income from our Real Estate Management and Development segment including income from tax increment infrastructure reimbursement of \$6.2 million in 2021 compared to \$19.1 million in 2020.
+- higher operating income from our Chemicals and Component Products segments in 2021 compared to 2020; - lower operating income from our Real Estate Management and Development segment including income from tax increment infrastructure reimbursement of \$6.2 million in 2021 compared to \$19.1 million in 2020; - decrease in income tax expense of \$14.3 million in 2021; and - the recognition of a gain on the sale of land not used in our operations of \$5.6 million in the second quarter of 2021.

-Our diluted net income per share in the first quarter of 2021 includes income of \$.11 per share related to the tax infrastructure reimbursement.
+Our diluted net income per share in the first six months of 2021 includes:

+- income of \$.11 per share related to the tax increment infrastructure reimbursement; and - a gain of \$.15 per share related to the sale of land.

-Our diluted net income per share in the first quarter of 2020 includes:
+Our diluted net income per share in the first six months of 2020 includes: